SPT-Mod-Dev/SPT-Mod-Dev/README.md

    - Can only be taken after Japan takes 'Occupy Indochina'

 #### Soviet Union
- - Reverted focus 'PC of Mortar Armament' to give artillery research bonus directly to Soviet Union
+ - Reverted focus 'PC of Mortar Armament' to give vanilla artillery research bonus directly to Soviet Union

 #### United Kingdom
  - Updated British decision to annex Malaya with new states